 The two-inch outlet and conical-shaped drum provide super-easy, quick draining.
 When you are ready to drain the honey from the tank, pop open the honey gate.
 Since honey has a high viscosity, it will take a while for it to drain completely.
 However, this design will keep the honey flowing smoothing, resulting in a quicker drain.

 The BEAMNOVA Honey Extractor operates on 120 watts of electricity.
 As an electric-powered honey extractor, this machine will do all of the work while you relax.
 Just plug into a 110-volt outlet and watch the extractor extract every drop of honey from the frames.

 The included three-legged metal stand provides a sturdy platform for the honey extractor.
 However, this is an optional component, which means it is not necessary for normal operation.
 It will give additional height when needed.

-Monitoring the extraction process with the Hardin Honey Extractor will always be a breeze.
-The clear, Plexiglas lid provides easy viewing without removing it.
+Monitoring the extraction process with the Hardin will always be a breeze.
+The clear, Plexiglas top lid provides easy viewing without removing it.
 You can monitor every step of the process while you are turning the handle.
 So, there will be no delay in getting the task complete.

-The Hardin Honey Extractor works greats.
-Its metal spiral bevel gears provide an extremely quiet and smooth spin.
+The Hardin works greats.
+Its metal spiral bevel steel gears provide an extremely quiet and smooth spin.
 It breaks down for a super-easy cleaning.
 Plus, it requires very little maintenance.
 Be sure to wash the honey extractor thoroughly with warm water and soap to remove the packing oil upon arrival.
-Once you do this, the extractor will be ready for its first extraction.
+Once you do this, it will be ready for its first extraction.